Kar0nX/ADtools/README.md

 # 🛠️ ADTools Installer

 A powerful Bash script that automates the download and setup of **essential tools for Active Directory penetration testing**.
 Built for red teamers, pentesters, and security enthusiasts.
+⚠️ Important: Most tools must be compiled manually after cloning.
+The script does not handle compilation (with the exception of Kerbrute).
+Be sure to follow each tool’s README and setup instructions after installation.
 Created as part of my learning journey while preparing for PNPT and OSCP certifications.

 ---